Utah Rental Lease Agreement Templates (6)

 Landlord’s Duties

-Section 57-22-4 lists the duties of landlords as follows:
+The duties of landlords are as follows:[3]

-1. Keep all HVAC (air conditioning, heat, etc.), appliances, electrical systems, and facilities in good working order (as provided by the rental contract);
+1. Keep all HVAC (air conditioning, heat, etc.), appliances, electrical systems, and facilities in good working order (as provided by the rental contract).

 Tenant’s Duties

 1. Comply with all requirements and rules listed in the lease agreement.
-Includes the prohibition or allowance of tobacco products in the rental and/or on the premises;
+Includes the prohibition or allowance of tobacco products in the rental and/or on the premises.

-2. Make timely and consistent payments as required by the lease;
+2. Make timely and consistent payments as required by the lease.

-4. Use all appliances, systems, plumbing fixtures, and other offerings in a “reasonable manner”;
+4. Use all appliances, systems, plumbing fixtures, and other offerings in a reasonable manner.

-5. Use the rental property for which it was designed and only permit the number of occupants as stated in the lease to reside in the rental (unless the landlord permits otherwise);
+5. Use the rental property for which it was designed and only permit the number of occupants as stated in the lease to reside in the rental (unless the landlord permits otherwise).

-6. Maintain compliance with all health and safety rules as required by the local area;
+6. Maintain compliance with all health and safety rules as required by the local area.

 Required Disclosures

-• Move-in Checklist (§ 57-22-4(3)): Prior to the commencement of a rental agreement, the landlord must provide the tenant with a written inventory of the condition of the residential rental unit, excluding ordinary wear and tear.
-In addition, they must provide the tenant with a form “to document the condition of the residential rental unit and then allow the resident a reasonable time after the renter’s occupancy of the residential rental unit to complete and return the form.”
+• Move-in Checklist[3] – Prior to the start of a rental agreement, the landlord must provide the tenant with a written inventory of the condition of the residential rental unit, excluding ordinary wear and tear.
+The landlord must also provide the tenant with a form to document the condition of the unit and allow reasonable time after occupancy to complete and return the form.

-• Rules and Regulations (§ 57-22-4(4)(b)): If there are any rules and regulations applicable to the residential rental unit, the landlord must provide a copy of them to the tenant.
+• Rules and Regulations[3] – If there are any rules and regulations applicable to the residential rental unit, the landlord must provide a copy of them to the tenant.

 Security Deposits